publicdocs/uscode/assets/md/titles/usc07/us/usc/t7/ch55/m__us_usc_t7_s2279.md

         In addition to the information specified in paragraph (1), the report required by paragraph (1) shall include—

-            (A) a comparison of the participation goals and the actual participation rates of members of socially disadvantaged groups in each agricultural program;
+            (A) a comparison of the participation goals and the actual participation rates of veteran farmers or ranchers and members of socially disadvantaged groups in each agricultural program;

             (B) an analysis and explanation of the reasons for the success or failure of the Secretary to achieve the goals, and the overall purposes of this section;